Creator2149/Maze/README.md

 - Smooth player movement with easing
 - Fading golden trail behind the player
-- Multiple color themes (biomes)
+- Multiple color themes
-- Instruction modal at start
+- Instruction popup at start
 - Step counter (ignores bumping into walls)
 - Fully adaptive to your screen size